How to Price your Lumber

 What Price Should You Put on Your Lumber?

 How much should you sell your wood for?
-There's no easy answer, but here as some factors to consider
+Pricing per board foot is a challenge, and there's no easy answer, but here are some factors to consider

-One of the most frequently asked questions in the Woodland Mills community is how much sawyers should charge for their lumber.
+One of the most frequently asked questions from sawyers in the Woodland Mills community is how to price your lumber.

 While many sawyers mill for recreation or to build their dream projects, some use their Portable Sawmill to make a bit of money on the side or will sell live-edge slabs or excess lumber they no longer need.

 And in those cases, it can be tricky to find an exact price to charge for your wares.
-It’s not as easy as going to your local hardware store and seeing how much they charge per board, because those are manufactured on commercial scale very different from what’s reasonable to produce on a portable sawmill, and will often charge the same price per board regardless of the quality.
+It’s not as easy as going to your local hardware store and comparing it to the retail price per board foot, because those are manufactured on commercial scale very different from what’s reasonable to produce on a portable sawmill, and will often charge the same price per board regardless of the quality.

-So, the value of lumber can change depending on many things, and here we will go over some of the ones you want to consider when you're pricing it.
+So, the prices of lumber can change depending on many things, and here we will go over some of the ones you want to consider when you're pricing it.

 Your Location